denis-314/Prometheus-and-Grafana----k8s-and-Helm/README.md

   5. Copy the values.yaml file locally.

-  3. Install Prometheus and Grafana using teh Helm charts With the Grafana Service exposed over NodePort:
+  6. Install Prometheus and Grafana using teh Helm charts:

+ With the Grafana Service exposed over NodePort:

-    helm install stable prometheus-community/kube-prometheus-stack -n prometheus With the Grafana Service exposed over LoadBalancer & Ingress.
+      helm install stable prometheus-community/kube-prometheus-stack -n prometheus

+ With the Grafana Service exposed over LoadBalancer & Ingress.
 Run the command from the same directory where values.yaml is located

     helm install stable prometheus-community/kube-prometheus-stack -n prometheus --values=values.yaml

-  5. (!
+  7. (!
 Optional - for access via NodePort.
 Skip for access via LoadBalancer & Ingress !)
 Edit the services to change the default service type to NodePort, and change the default ports, according to the yaml files from this repo:
      - stable-kube-prometheus-sta-prometheus.yml
      - stable-grafana.yml

     kubectl edit svc stable-kube-prometheus-sta-prometheus -n prometheus
     kubectl edit svc stable-grafana -n prometheus

-  5. (!
+  8. (!
 Optional - for access via NodePort.
 Skip for access via LoadBalancer & Ingress !)
 Access Prometheus on port 30007 and Grafana on port 30009 in browser.
 The default credentials for Grafana are:
      - user: admin
      - pass: prom-operator